Consumer price inflation (inflation)

 CBA Commentary

-Consumer price growth of 2.4% yoy in 2024 has returned closer to the CNB's inflation target, but its current average growth of 2.5% ytd yoy in 2025 is rather at the upper end of its tolerance band.
-Year-on-year growth in core inflation, which accounts for more than half of the consumer basket (excluding food, alcohol, tobacco, energy prices, including fuel, and administered prices), has so far reached 2.7% in 2025 after 2.5% in the previous year.
+Consumer price growth of 2.5% year on year in 2025 remained in the upper half of the tolerance band of the CNB's inflation target.
+Its previous average growth of 1.6% ytd y/y in 2026 is more in the lower half of the tolerance band of the central bank's target.
+Year-on-year growth in core inflation, which accounts for more than half of the consumer basket (excluding food, alcohol, tobacco, energy prices, including fuel, and administered prices), has so far reached 2.7% in 2026 after 2.7% in the previous year.

 Source of primary data